Total-Recon: Deformable Scene Reconstruction for Embodied View Synthesis: Additional Ablation Studies

-These observations are corroborated by Table \ref{table:ablation_depth}, which shows that depth supervision significantly improves both the visual and depth metrics of our method over all sequences.
+These observations are corroborated by Table \ref{table:ablation_depth}, which shows that depth supervision significantly improves our method's visual and depth metrics over all sequences.
 Another reason for the large difference in metrics is that the novel-view cameras computed for the non-depth-supervised version may not be entirely accurate.
-This is because our method optimizes the camera poses during training, meaning that in the absence of depth supervision, the training-view camera poses may converge to a different scale to the ground-truth left-to-right camera transform computed in Appendix \ref{sec:dataset_details}, resulting in slightly misaligned novel-view cameras.
+This is because our method optimizes the camera poses during training, meaning that in the absence of the depth loss, the training-view camera poses may converge to a different scale to the ground-truth left-to-right camera transform from Section \ref{sec:dataset_details}, resulting in slightly misaligned novel-view cameras.